 Besides valid mass imports, buggy integration code can also cause too many requests to be sent in a very short period of time.
 This can lead to large bills at the end of the month, which the customer did not plan for.

 In short, we are dealing with problems by limiting the requests you can send.

 For now, we only limit the number of Assemblies that you can create to 250 per minute.
 We feel that this is more than enough for reasonable usage.
 We will closely evaluate the impact of this measure and introduce more limits as required.

 Should you ever hit the rate limit, you will receive a

 413 RATE_LIMIT_REACHED error.
 The error JSON has a subkey

-info.retryIn, which tells you the number of seconds you need to wait before you can create the next Assembly.
+info.retryIn, which tells you the number of seconds you need to wait before you can create your next Assembly.

-By providing this info we're helping customers with smooth integration and making sure your import doesn't throttle any second slower than we deem necessary.
+By providing this info, we hope to help our customers with smooth integration and we want to make sure that your import doesn't throttle even for a second longer than necessary.

 Remember that request limits are a feature to protect our platform from (mostly invalid) excessive use, ensuring a smoother ride for everybody.
 We also allow different rate limits on a per customer basis.
 So if you feel you need a higher rate limit, please create a support ticket and I will happily raise it.